Customizing forumify

 • Symfony CLI

-If you are using self-hosting, you can fork the forumify production template.
-You can commit and push all the files that are created to your own git repository.
+If you are building a custom forumify application, you can commit and push all the files that are created to your own git repository.
 A standard .gitignore will ensure only required files are included.
-Then later, on your production server, you can clone/pull your repository instead of the production template.
+Then later, on your production server, you can clone/pull your repository to update.

 Before we can run anything, we need to install the project dependencies: